jlewicki/tree_state_router/README.md

 ### DataStateRoute
 `DataStateRoute<D>` provides visuals for a data state, and works in a similar manner to `StateRoute`.
-The main difference is that the `routeBuilder` for a `DataStateRoute` is provided the current value of the state data for the state, allowing it to be used when displaying the state.
-If the state data changes as a result of message processing by the state machine, the `routeBuilder` will be called again with the updated data.
+The main difference is that the `routeBuilder` and `routePageBuilder` functions for a `DataStateRoute` are provided the current value of the state data for the state, allowing it to be used when displaying the state.
+If the state data changes as a result of message processing by the state machine, the builder function will be called again with the updated data.

 ```dart
 class CounterData {